awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-handling-errors.md

 If you plan to reindex, shrink, or split an index, you likely want to stop writing to it before performing the operation\.

+## Can't SSH into Node<a name="aes-troubleshooting-ssh"></a>

+You can't use SSH to access any of the nodes in your Elasticsearch cluster, and you can't directly modify `elasticsearch.yml`\.
+Instead, use the console, AWS CLI, or SDKs to configure your domain\.
+You can specify a few cluster\-level settings using the Elasticsearch REST APIs, as well\.
+To learn more, see [Amazon Elasticsearch Service Configuration API Reference](es-configuration-api.md) and [Supported Elasticsearch Operations](aes-supported-es-operations.md)\.

+If you need more insight into the performance of the cluster, you can [publish error logs and slow logs to CloudWatch](es-createupdatedomains.md#es-createdomain-configure-slow-logs)\.

 ## "Not Valid for the Object's Storage Class" Snapshot Error<a name="aes-troubleshooting-glacier-snapshots"></a>

 Amazon ES snapshots do not support the Amazon Glacier storage class\.
 You might encounter this error when you attempt to list snapshots if your S3 bucket includes a lifecycle rule that transitions objects to the Amazon Glacier storage class\.